- Visa and Immigration Procedure in Japan

 - Certificates of degree, certified transcripts, certificates of diploma, training, awards or qualifications

 - Documents to prove your previous working experience (letters from your former employers, etc.)

 - Portrait photo (3cmx4cm)

-There could be other necessary documents depending on each case.
+There could be other necessary documents depending on each individual case.

-For renewal, you will also need a certificate of employment (zaishoku shomei sho) and the most recent tax payment certificate (nozei shomei sho) issued by the local city hall/ward office.
+For a visa renewal, you will also need a certificate of employment (zaishoku shomei sho) and your personal, most recent tax payment certificate (nozei shomei sho) issued by the local city hall/ward office.

 For a visa granted according to your family status (Spouse of Japanese National, Long Term Resident...) :

 - Application form

 - Documents proving your relation based on which your visa will be granted, such as Marriage Certificate, Birth Certificate, Family Registry (Koseki), Resident certificate (Juminhyo)...